samhagman/flough/README.md

                 console.log(jobsArray) // Prints an array of job objects })
         .catch(function(err) {
-                console.log(err) // Prints an error from .search() });
+                console.log(err) // Prints an error from .searchKue() });

 ```

-What `.search()` does is takes a string with space-separated search terms inside and looks for jobs that contain **ALL** of the search terms.
+What `.searchKue()` does is takes a string with space-separated search terms inside and looks for jobs that contain **ALL** of the search terms.
 Note that the terms don't all need to appear in the same field, just at least once somewhere in the job.

 To perform a search where you want all jobs that **contain at least one of the search terms** you can pass `true` as the second argument like so:
 `Flough.search(string, true)`
 This will use the `.type('or')` functionality of [reds](https://github.com/tj/reds).

+- `Flough.searchJobs({ [jobIds], [jobUUIDs], [jobTypes], [completed = false], [_activeJobs = true]})`

+This function will search the MongoDB collection directly.
+It takes an object with several different possible fields that all search in an additive way (eg. jobIds && jobTypes).

+Additionally there are the `completed` and `_activeJobs` fields which are set to default settings which return only completed jobs that are active in Kue.

+- `Flough.searchFlows(flowUUID)`

+This function will also search MongoDB and only accepts a single parameter which is the UUID of a flow.

+### Job Logger

+Signature: `job.jobLogger('My job log message', job.data._uuid, [job.id])`

+The job logger is similar to [Kue's](https://github.com/Automattic/kue) `job.log('My message')` but it instead will persist logs to both redis and MongoDB.
+This logger is attached to both the `job` and `flow` objects.
+The first parameter is your message, the second parameter is the UUID of the job and the third is an optional parameter that takes the exact `job.id` of the job.
+This third parameter can be useful when a job can not be found in MongoDB yet at the time of you calling this function.

 ### Dynamic Default Properties for Jobs and ~~Flows~~